Get Your Contract Dispute Case Packet — Force Payment Without Court

 Pine Creek contested this in January 2024, accusing Calderon of negligence and poor project management leading to missed deadlines.
 They argued the original contract’s fixed price was all-inclusive, and changes were minimal and informal at best.
 The developer sought damages of $15,000 for delays and losses.

 After days of reviewing invoices, contract clauses, and expert testimony, Harper issued her 12-page ruling on March 28.
 She found that while Calderon had responsibility to secure written amendments, Pine Creek’s late requests materially altered the project scope and costs.
 The arbitrator awarded Calderon an additional $9,000 for undocumented change orders, reduced from his requested $12,400 due to lack of formal modification.
-Conversely, Pine Creek was granted $5,000 for project delays, reflecting some responsibility shared by Calderon.
+Conversely, the claimant was granted $5,000 for project delays, reflecting some responsibility shared by Calderon.

 The final settlement required Pine Creek to pay Calderon $72,500 — the original $78,500 minus delay damages and partial dispute on extras.
 Both parties agreed to the decision, acknowledging the tangled mess arose from poor paperwork and communication.